AppDaemon APIs

 >>> self.listen_event(self.button_event, ["pressed", "released"])

-Cancels a callback for a specific event.
+Cancel a callback for a specific event.

 - Parameters: